Junzeng-x14/RollingSpider/README.md

 # Rolling Spider

 ## Before reading the code
 This are some problems about compilation.
 This might comes from the .gitignore or other overwritting functions that I have done during these labs.
 Please refer my codes as a reference instead of a well-written answer and read the instructions to write your own code.
+Pull requests are welcome!!

 ## Description
 This coursework project is one of key part of ME231B (Experimential Advanced Control Design - Spring 2018).
 The main framework of this project is based on Rolling Spider software package developed by Parrot <https://github.com/Parrot-Developers/RollingSpiderEdu>, where we can adjust controller, do fancy realtime experiments without too many consideration of the framework.